Battle Creek VA Medical Center

-Post Traumatic Stress Disorder, or PTSD, is a mental health disorder that can occur following the experience or witnessing of life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults like rape.
+Post Traumatic Stress Disorder, or PTSD, is a mental health disorder that can occur following the experience or witnessing of life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or violent personal assaults such as rape.
 Most survivors of trauma return to normal given a little time.
 However, some people will have stress reactions that do not go away on their own, or may even get worse over time.
 These individuals may develop PTSD.

 PTSD is not a new disorder.
 There are descriptions of similar symptoms that go back to ancient times, and there is clear documentation in the medical literature starting with the Civil War, when a PTSD-like disorder, "soldier’s heart", was discussed.
 Although the disorder has had different names over the years (shell shock, combat fatigue), the basic description of difficulties was similar.

 PTSD has been observed in all Veteran populations that have been studied, including World War II, Korean conflict, and Persian Gulf populations, and in United Nations peacekeeping forces deployed to other war zones around the world.
 There are similar findings of PTSD in military veterans in other countries.